Fairfield, New South Wales: Rapid growth, 1980s–present

 accommodated 3,000 humanitarian arrivals in 2016, taking in 75% of all western Sydney's refugee intake, with Liverpool City Council second at 14%.
 Fairfield City Centre today features a concoction of retail, commercial and residential developments, including medium density edifices and medium to high-rise shop-top housing developments.

 In July 2021, Fairfield was one of the "suburbs of concern" and became a hotspot due to rising COVID-19 cases in the region that resulted in a strict lockdown in the area, transforming the CBD into a ghost town, with heavy police patrol compliance checks.
-Fines were issued for those who didn't comply with the state public health order.
+Fines were issued for those who did not comply with the state public health order.
 Workers from Fairfield were ordered to stay at home by NSW premier Gladys Berejiklian unless they had leave the house for emergency reasons or that they had produced a negative COVID-19 test.

 Commercial area

 Fairfield consists of a combination of main street retail centred in Smart and Ware Streets, arcade and larger shopping centres, with a variety of activities including retail, café/restaurant/take away foods, supermarkets (with some displayed in a bazaar-style environment), personal services and commercial uses.
-Although most of these commercial precincts are not a leading part of Fairfield's night time attribute at present, wedding receptions, however, do prevail night activity on the weekends.
+Fairfield does not feature a formal ‘City Square’, though The Crescent Plaza, and Thomas Ware Plaza in Nelson Street, provide a similar sense of fashion to a City Square.

 A couple of shop fronts along The Crescent are in the Federation and Art Deco style, which date from the late 1890s to 1920s, respectively, reflecting its former role as an early main street.
 The CBD is surrounded by a halo of three-storey residential flats, which are beneficial for pedestrian activity to the City Centre.
 The community holds public gathering and interaction in a high regard, which is manifested by the CBD's active shopping streets and daily social assemblage for playing chess on Kenyon Street.

 Fairfield has three shopping malls which were established between the 1980s and early 1990s.
-The two largest are the Fairfield Forum and Neeta City (later renamed to Fairfield City Central) and the smaller Fairfield Chase.
+The two largest are the Fairfield Forum, Fairfield City Central which was renamed from Neeta City in 2021 and the smaller Fairfield Chase, which underwent a major redevelopment in 2025.
 Forum contains Kmart, Aldi and Coles.
-Fairfield City Central, formerly Neeta City (name changed in late 2021), features a Woolworths supermarket.
+Fairfield City Central features a Woolworths supermarket (previously it featured a Big W).
 The Fairfield Chase Commercial Tower was Fairfield's first high-rise structure.
-It has a lower level of commercial shops, a medical centre & food outlets open to the public while the higher levels function as private office building spaces are occupied by government agencies such as Legal Aid NSW, the NSW Service for Treatment and Rehabilitation of Torture and Trauma Survivors and private companies such as a child care centre and employment agencies.
-Fairfield doesn't feature a formal ‘City Square’, though The Crescent Plaza, opened to the public in December 2016, and Thomas Ware Plaza in Nelson Street, provide a similar sense of fashion to a City Square.
-The Crescent, Nelson, Ware and Nelson Streets are ornamented by a number of London planetrees.
+It has a lower level of commercial shops, a medical centre and food outlets open to the public while the higher levels function as private office building spaces are occupied by government agencies such as Legal Aid NSW, the NSW Service for Treatment and Rehabilitation of Torture and Trauma Survivors and private companies such as a child care centre and employment agencies.
+The Crescent, Nelson, Ware and Nelson Streets are ornamented by a number of London planes.